ProlificsPanther/RESTAPI/README.md

 Contains a raw Multi Line Text field tag, which has the JSON formatted data.

 # videobiz
-This database comes with our panther product (/SMBASE/vidstore) , this is used as the working database for CRUD operations.
+This database comes with our panther product (/SMBASE/samples/vidstore) , this is used as the working database for CRUD operations.

 # connect.jpl
-This is SMINIT file in your .ini file which has the connection string jpl to your database.
+This is SMINITJPL file in your .ini file which has the connection string jpl to your database.

 Video Tutorial: https://www.youtube.com/watch?v=l_tvjs7N83w  contains details of the demo.